-Karate is described as a Japanese martial art whose physical elements seek the development of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the overall improvement of the individual.
-This is helped by way of the discipline and persistent effort required in training.
+Karate is described as a Japanese martial art whose actual physical elements seek the progression of defensive and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects target the complete improvement of the individual.
+This is facilitated through the discipline and persistent effort required in training.

 Why It is great To Practice Karate

 Healthy for the heart, great for health and fitness and mental clarity.
 Shows you self-control and the capability to abide by directions under pressure.
 Practitioners of Karate usually proceed with the martial art in to later life.
 It offers a feeling of achievement only attainable by way of particular sports and martial arts.